South Ossetia War

 2007 enlargement of the European Union

-Bulgaria and Romania accede to the European Union.
+Bulgaria and Romania acceded to the European Union in accordance with a 2005 treaty.

 Subprime mortgage crisis